Nyhavn 55: 18th and early 19th centuries

-The property was by 1689 as No. 18 in St. Ann's East Quarter (Sankt Annæ Øster Kvarter) owned by Borcherner Sørensen.
+The property was listed in Copenhagen's first cadastre of 1689 listed as No. 18 in St. Ann's East Quarter (Sankt Annæ Øster Kvarter), owned by Borcherner Sørensen.
 The building fronting the canal was constructed before 1731.
+It belonged to one Anders Sørensen at that time.

-It was by 1756 as No. 28 owned by skipper Hans Jacob Tofte.
+In the new cadastre of 1756, the property was listed as No. 28 owned by skipper Hans Jacob Tofte.

 At the time 1787 census, No. 28 was home to two households.
 Johanne Kirstine Morthorst, a widow ropemaker, resided in the building with her late husband's son and daughter-in-law, four apprentices and two lodgers.
-Jan Gottlieb Brandt, a sail-maker, resided in the building with Anna Christina, their two children (aged two and fice) and a maid.
+Jan Gottlieb Brandt, a sail-maker, resided in the building with Anna Christina, their two children (aged two and five) and a maid.

 The property was later acquired by Jacob Bierregaard, a master ropemaker.
-At the time of the 1801 census, he resided in the building with his wife J. C. Morthorst, the 17-year-old niece J. S. Beierholm and two maids.
+At the time of the 1801 census, he resided in the building with his wife J. C. Morthorst, the 17-year-old niece J.S.
+Beierholm and two maids.

 In the new cadastre of 1806, the property was again listed as No. 28.
 It was by then still owned by Jacob Bierregaard.

 Quade family

-On 28 May 1814, Nyhavn 55 (then lot no. 28) was sold in public auction to Johan Didrich Quaade for 6,136 Rigsbankdaler.
-J han Didrich Quaade (2 December 1776 – 23 December 1855), who was originally from Pommerby, Gelting, had come to Copenhagen in an early age.
-He started a wholesale and freight business after being licensed as a merchant (grisserer) 28 April 1813.
-His new property was both home to his business, himself and many other members of the Quade family.
+On 28 May 1814, Nyhavn 55 (then lot no. 28) was sold at public auction to Johan Didrich Quaade for 6,136 Rigsbankdaler.
+Didrich Quaade (2 December 1776 – 23 December 1855), who was originally from Pommerby, Gelting, had come to Copenhagen in an early age.
+He started a wholesale and freight business after being licensed as a wholesaler (grisserer) 28 April 1813.
+His new property was home to his business, as well as to himself and many other members of the Quade family.
 Quade, who remained unmarried, was in the family known as "Bedsteonkel" ("Best Uncle" or "Grand Uncle").
-He died in his property on 23 December 1855 and was buried from St. Peter' Church.
+He died in his property on 23 December 1855 and was buried from St. Peter's Church.

 At the time of the 1834 census, Quade resided on the third floor of his property with one of his employees.
 Albrecht Christian Heinerich Quaade, one of Quade's employees, resided on the second floor with his wife Mette Helena Maria Quaade (née Haustedt) and their six children (aged three to 20).
 Margaretha Charlotte Quaade, Quade's sister and housekeeper (husjomfru), resided on the ground floor with two maids.